Shivamjoshi007/DataAnalysis/README.md

 # DataAnalysis
-This Repositary consists Tableau dashboards and relevant SQL files.
+This Repositary consists Tableau dashboards and relevant Database files.